A Local Shares 7 Essential Santa Cruz Experiences

 Lady Bird is an authentic coming-of-age movie that’s set to resonate with practically anyone.
 Telling the story of Christine McPherson, a high school senior struggling to fit in at her catholic high school in Sacramento, this critically acclaimed fall movie is one you won’t ever get tired of rewatching.

-Greta Gerwig, writer and director of Lady Bird, revealed during an interview that she realized the movie was a love letter to her childhood in Northern California upon writing it.
+In an interview, Lady Bird's writer and director Greta Gerwig said that, as she was creating the film, she came to see it as a love letter to her upbringing in Northern California.
 Majorly shot in Sacramento and featuring famous landmarks and neighborhoods, Gerwig’s complicated love for her hometown is visible to anyone watching this autumn movie.

 Release date: 1974